 The GE shall identify the presence of water-bearing layers and determine the water table elevation.
-Record the elevations at which the water table was measured in each borehole during, at completion, and 24 hours after drilling (where feasible), as well as the depths at which water was lost or water was encountered under excess pressure.

-When longer term groundwater monitoring is required, piezometers shall be installed according to ASTM D5092, "Standard Practice for Design and Installation of Groundwater Monitoring Wells."
+Record the elevations at which the water table was measured in each borehole during, at completion, and 24 hours after completion of the borehole, as well as the depths at which water was lost or water was encountered under excess pressure.
+Due to various reasons, it may not be possible to take a 24-hour groundwater reading.
+In such cases, piezometers shall be installed and monitored to obtain the long-term groundwater elevation for a project area.
+The piezometers shall meet the requirements of ASTM D5092, "Standard Practice for Design and Installation of Groundwater Monitoring Wells."
+When longer term groundwater monitoring is required, piezometers shall also be installed.